uRosConf/unconfUROS2018/doc/price_kaleidoscope.md

 -   to have a button that scrapes the latest data on the price weights of a specific country and that populates the price kaleidoscope with the most updated data.

-More information on how to implement a price kaleidoscope can be found on Paul Murrell's [website](https://www.stat.auckland.ac.nz/~paul/Reports/pricekaleidoscope/pricekaleidoscope.html).
+More information on how to implement a price kaleidoscope can be found at Paul Murrell's [website](https://www.stat.auckland.ac.nz/~paul/Reports/pricekaleidoscope/pricekaleidoscope.html).

 ![alt text](https://github.com/uRos2018/unconfUROS/blob/master/images/destatis.png)